ros-navigation/navigation2/nav2_route/README.md

 It is required that the file contains unique IDs for each node and edge (including between nodes and edges).

+## Conventions

+`speed_tag` for scoring and others, use `speed_limit` represented as % of maximum for DistanceScorer use (and others).

+Requirements on file format // how things are parsed into the classes (metadata, actions, IDs) for use in plugins and analysis

+`Actions` stuff

+---

 # Steve's TODO list

+- [ ] move headers to source files
 - [ ] implement contextual error codes
 - [ ] Create basic file format for graph + parser

-- [ ] Implement MVP: Costmap block/cost edge scorer, L2+multiplier edge scorer, plugin headers
+- [ ] Implement additional plugins: costmap blockage, OSM format,

 - [ ] Implement live: route analyzer, Speed limit parse/edge action, call ext server for action base class + demo plugin, pause parse/node action

-- [ ] Implement collision monitor + replanning, off-grid search
+- [ ] Implement collision monitor + replanning

-- [ ] BT plugin + BT XML replanning with it instead + python3 API support
-- [ ] docs / tests

 # Questions

 - How to store/parse/process custom file format metadata/actions?
 - What file format to use as compact for graph?
-- How to do freespace planning?
-Here or in BT with Navfn?
-- GPS support: densification, free-space, collision monitoring
 - How / what runs to replanning other than when invalid due to collision?
 How can BT trigger again if its still feedback-pending?
-- Support for Open-RMF's clearance?
-- VDA5050 compatibility
-- Editor